Transplanting Potted Plants

 For the first year, treat your native seedling like a conventional perennial.
 Check it every day during the first few weeks it is planted.
 If the soil is dry, it’s time to water.
 In following years, it should not need any extra water except in times of extended drought.

 Do not fertilize native plants.
-Fertilizer can promote excess growth.
+Fertilizer can promote weeds and excess growth.